 - Return the dumbbell to the floor, repeat on the opposite side.
 That's one complete rep.

-The renegade row is a compound, high performance exercise that attacks a weak core, improves performance, and stimulates muscle growth.
+The renegade row is a compound, high-performance exercise that strengthens the core, improves performance, and stimulates muscle growth.
 It also helps you prevent injury and build a rock-solid physique from head to toe.
 Here's how:

-- Renegade rows train anti-extension.
-When you hold proper position without arching your back or pointing your butt at Mars, you'll hammer your anterior core to build strength and endurance.
-Strength combined with the ability to prevent movement when fatigued – in this case, extension – is the key to preventing injuries.
+- The renegade row trains anti-extension.
+When you hold the correct position without arching your back or pointing your butt at Mars, you'll build strength and endurance in your anterior core.
+The ability to prevent rotational movement when fatigued is key to preventing injuries.

-- They train anti-rotation.
+- The renegade row trains anti-rotation.
 An example of anti-rotation is checking your swing in baseball.
 Rotational power is important for athletes, but to build powerful rotation you must first be able to prevent it.
-With each rep on the renegade row, you'll need to row slowly while pushing both hands and feet into the ground to prevent movement.
+With each rep of the renegade row, you'll need to row slowly while pushing both hands and feet into the ground to prevent movement.

-- They hammer your chest, triceps, and shoulders.
+- The renegade row hammers your chest, triceps, and shoulders.
 Your hands are elevated on dumbbells, leading to a deeper push-up.
-A deeper range of motion means a greater stretch of your muscles, leading to a greater concentric contraction.
-During each row, you’ll need to push the non-rowing dumbbell into the ground.
-This creates a wicked isometric contraction of your chest, shoulders, and triceps.
+A deeper range of motion means a greater muscle stretch, leading to a greater concentric contraction.
+During each row, push the non-rowing dumbbell into the ground.
+This creates a tense isometric contraction of your chest, shoulders, and triceps.

-- As a bonus, each set of renegade rows takes 30-60 seconds.
+- As a bonus, each set of renegade row takes 30-60 seconds.
 Evidence points to time under tension (TUT) being a primary driver for metabolic stress-induced hypertrophy.
-When done for many sets, the cumulative time under load cooks your upper body and makes for an excellent high-performance finisher.
+After many sets, the cumulative time under load cooks your upper body and makes for an excellent high-performance finisher.

-- They train your lats.
-You'll need to row the dumbbell back towards your hip in a "J" pattern.
+- The renegade row trains your lats.
+You'll need to row the dumbbell back toward your hip in a "J" pattern.
 When rowing in this fashion, the lats are the primary focus rather than the traps, rhomboids, and rear delts.
 Further, your push-up is deeper due to elevating your hands on dumbbells.
-This hits your lats harder (as well as your chest) as they work overtime to stabilize your shoulders.
-If you're not accustomed to deep push-ups, this exercise will create wicked soreness in your lower lats.
+This hits your lats and chest harder, as they work overtime to stabilize your shoulders.
+If you're not accustomed to deep push-ups, the renegade row will create extreme soreness in your lower lats.

-- They integrate strength and stability.
+- The renegade row integrates core strength and stability.
 Your core prevents unnecessary movement and the renegade row strengthens that ability.
-This protects internal structures, like your spine, from folding like an accordion and setting you up for months of physical therapy.
+This protects internal your spine from folding like an accordion and setting you up for months of physical therapy.

-There are two times during a workout when you can use renegade rows:
+There are two times during a workout when you can use the renegade row:

 You can use the renegade row as a "primer" exercise before heavy strength work.
 Because of the large amount of muscle mass and integrated stability required to do the exercise, you'll fire up prime movers in your upper body while firing up deep spinal stabilizers.

-This will teach your body to prevent unwanted motion (and thus, prevent injuries) when they're most likely to occur – when you’re fatigued.
+Doing the renegade row post-workout will teach your body to prevent unwanted motion when fatigued, thereby preventing injuries when they're most likely to occur.
 Try 3-4 sets of 5-7 reps with 60-seconds rest at the end of your workout.